senadev42/testTaskClient/Readme.md

 ### Development Dependencies

 - TypeScript - A typed superset of JavaScript that compiles to plain JavaScript
-- ESLint - A pluggable and configurable linter tool for identifying and reporting on patterns in JavaScript
-- PostCSS - A tool for transforming CSS with JavaScript
 - Tailwind CSS - A utility-first CSS framework for rapid UI development
 - Vite - A build tool that aims to provide a faster and leaner development experience for modern web projects
-- React Refresh - A feature that allows React components to be reloaded without losing their state
-- Autoprefixer - A plugin that adds vendor prefixes to CSS rules
-- ESLint React Hooks Plugin - A plugin that enforces the rules of Hooks in React
-- TypeScript ESLint Parser - A parser that allows ESLint to understand TypeScript syntax
-- Vite React Plugin - A plugin that enables Vite to handle JSX syntax in `.tsx` files.

 ## Known Issues